NWinXP/Ozone-icons/README.md

 ![logo](project.png)

 chromeOS style icons for Linux
-A continuation of the inactive Vector-icons project
+Ozone is a continuation of the inactive Vector-icons project that brings M3 (Material You) icons to Linux desktops.

 ## Based on